-NOTE: For the purposes of this AC, the FAA Oversight Office is defined in § 26.3 as the Aircraft Certification Office (ACO) or the office of the Transport Airplane Directorate with oversight responsibility for the relevant TC, STC, or manufacturer as determined by the Administrator.
+NOTE: For the purposes of this AC, the FAA Aircraft Certification Service office is the office with oversight responsibility for the relevant TC, STC, or manufacturer as determined by the Administrator.

 f.
 New 14 CFR Subparts.
-Section 121.1101 subpart AA, and § 129.101 subpart B requires operators to support the continued airworthiness of each airplane.
+Sections 121.1101 (subpart AA) and 129.101 (subpart B) require operators to support the continued airworthiness of each airplane.
 These new requirements may include revising the maintenance or inspection program, incorporating design changes, incorporating revisions to ICA, and making necessary documentation available to affected persons (see Appendix 2).
 These new subparts will also improve the reader's ability to readily identify rules pertinent to continued airworthiness.